-‘We were in a desperate situation.
+“We were in a desperate situation.
 Our son was about to be expelled from school and had failed all his exams.
-He was in his final year of A-Levels and time was running out.
-We didn’t know what to do – until Mentor Education stepped in and helped Phoenix turn it all around.
+He was in his final year of A Levels and time was running out.
+We didn’t know what to do – until Mentor Education stepped in and helped Ollie turn it all around.
 It’s not only about the academic improvements, though he is doing extremely well, but his new-found confidence and self-belief.
-That’s been priceless to us.’
+That’s been priceless to us.“

 This was a situation that required not only intensive and careful strategic planning, but also extreme sensitivity.
-Mentor Education arranged for our client manager, Edward, to meet with the family and devise a bespoke plan tailored to Phoenix’s needs.
+Mentor Education arranged for our client manager, Edward, to meet with the family and devise a bespoke plan tailored to Ollie’s needs.

-We were therefore faced with an important challenge.
-In a short space of time, we needed to help Phoenix rebuild his sense of self whilst tackling those academic areas that were proving an issue.
-We also had to compensate for the loss of a school environment; a scenario that, in some senses, was helpful, as the busy and demanding atmosphere of a prestigious boarding school was not best for Phoenix in this fragile state, but which also presented its own challenges (such as a potential lack of structure).
-As Edward discovered after multiple conversations with Phoenix’s father, it was important to get the balance right: ‘We knew that Phoenix needed structure and monitoring.
-As Phoenix was living with his father since his expulsion, it meant close co-working between all stakeholders involved: parents, tutors and myself.
-This co-working was also paramount to effective implementation of the strategy as we mapped out a route and key deliverables for all involved.’
+We faced an important challenge.
+In a short space of time, we needed to help Ollie rebuild his sense of self whilst tackling the academic areas that were proving an issue.
+We also had to compensate for the loss of a school environment and a potential lack of structure.
+As Edward discovered after conversations with Ollie’s father, it was important to get the balance right.
+Edward said: “We knew that Ollie needed structure and monitoring.
+As Ollie had been living with his father since his expulsion, it meant close co-working between all stakeholders: parents, tutors and myself.
+This co-working was vital to enable us to map out a route and a strategy for helping Ollie.”